 You lose only about 8–10 mph every second you spend sliding on the ground while giving away your perfectly good skin.
 If you do a good job using both brakes, you can lose 15–20 mph every second you brake and save on band-aids too.
 About the only time to put yourself down on the pavement is if you’re on an elevated curve (like a freeway interchange) and you’re about to hit the outside wall.
 The wall is usually high enough to save your motorcycle, but let you go flying off into the wild blue yonder.

-Contact A Nevada Motorcycle Accident Lawyer
+Contact a Las Vegas Motorcycle Accident Lawyer

 When it comes to the evidence that can help your case, we know what to look for, where to look for it, what it means, and how to use it.
 We also know the dirty tricks insurance companies use to avoid paying you the amount you deserve.